TAbdiukov/PPSSPP-patches/guides/TDU-interesting-params.md

 * Some modes are not functional
 * Some modes may generate broken savefiles.
 Proceed with caution.
-* `GAME_MODE_MAP` – starts the game with heaps money and EXP, in a Dodge, with heaps of other vehicles.
-However, the game start in the map at the invalid location.
+* `GAME_MODE_MAP` – starts the game with heaps of money and EXP, in a Dodge, with heaps of other vehicles.
+However, the game starts in the map at the invalid location.
 To escape it without crashing, zoom in to a road and select a road to teleport to.
 Then, make sure to buy a house (or multiple houses) to store your vehicles.
 If you do not, you are guaranteed to generate a broken savefile.

 ### Select map – `AddLevel`